Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 {::boilerplate bcp14-tagged}

 This document defines the following terms:

 Master Device:
 : The central network hub (such as a core switch or gateway) equipped with hardware neural processing units.
 It hosts and executes the llm to perform configuration inference and network troubleshooting.
 Client Device:
-: The downstream edge elements (such as aggregation switches, access swithces, and Wi-Fi Access Points) that are constrained by hardware cost and power limits.
+: The downstream edge elements (such as aggregation switches, access swicthes, and Wi-Fi Access Points) that are constrained by hardware cost and power limits.
 They delegate heavy text and logic processing to the Master Device.

 # Target Deployment Topology